ennis/artifice/NOTES.md

 - provide a way to wait for a batch right after submission
     - batch future?

+Another solution:
+- when uploading immutable resources, just put a global memory barrier afterwards
+    - can be done manually, totally transparent

 ## Figure out RAII for Scene
 - Scenes own mesh buffers, but do not free them once it goes out of scope, simply because it doesn't have access to